The numbers talk. The skincare business is one of the most lucrative on the planet.

 1. Research and brainstorm your niche

 The first step of your skincare line business is to research the market.
 Make a spreadsheet and write down everything that you find interesting.
-Add links to brands and items you like, begin to determine you competition.
+Add links to brands and items you like, and begin to determine your competition.
 Detailed browsing will help you determine your niche faster.
-Think about what you know and like to make, what products worked best for you and your family/friends.
-If you’ve never make a single skincare product in your life, brainstorm what would work for you best.
+Think about what you know and like to make, and what products worked best for you and your family/friends.
+If you’ve never made a single skincare product in your life, brainstorm what would work for you best.

 While not many will tell you, it’s extremely important for you to pick a niche within skincare.
-Getting more specific about your prodcts and target audience will help you built the products and your brand much more effective and easier.
+Getting more specific about your products and target audience will help you build the products and your brand much more effectively and easily.

 You’re not one of the huge cosmetic brands, you’re just starting out.
-Make realistic goals, appeal to realistic people who will potentially become your customers.
-Indie beauty is on the rise so there’s a lot of room for innovation as well as new audiences.
+Make realistic goals, and appeal to real people who will potentially become your customers.
+Indie beauty is on the rise so there’s a lot of room for innovation as well as for discovering new audiences.

 2. Define your target market